This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Document security

 Your documents contain sensitive legal and personal information.
-Here is how we protect them:All uploaded documents are encrypted using AES-256 before they are written to storage.
+Here’s how we protect them:All uploaded documents are encrypted using AES-256 before they’re written to storage.
 AES-256 (Advanced Encryption Standard with a 256-bit key) is the same encryption standard used by banks, governments, and military organisations worldwide.
-Even if someone gained unauthorised access to the storage system, they could not read your documents without the decryption key, which is stored separately in a hardware security module.
+Even if someone gained unauthorised access to the storage system, they couldn’t read your documents without the decryption key, which is stored separately in a hardware security module.

 - Documents are accessible only to authorised UBN compliance personnel during the review process